For alleged discrimination, harassment or violation of a federal or state law or regulation.

 UNIFORM COMPLAINT PROCEDURES

 Except as the Governing Board may otherwise specifically provide in other Board policies, the uniform complaint procedures shall be used only to investigate and resolve complaints alleging violations of federal or state laws or regulations governing specific educational programs, the prohibition against requiring students to pay fees, deposits, or other charges for participating in educational activities, and unlawful discrimination, harassment, intimidation, or bullying, as specified in accompanying Board policy.

 (cf. 1312.1 - Complaints Concerning District Employees)

 (cf. 1312.2 - Complaints Concerning Instructional Materials)

 (cf. 4031 - Complaints Concerning Discrimination in Employment)

-The District's uniform complaint procedures policy and administrative regulation shall be posted in all District schools and offices, including staff lounges and student government meeting rooms.
+The District's uniform complaint procedures policy and administrative regulation shall be posted in all District schools and offices.
 If 15 percent or more of students enrolled in a particular District school speak a single primary language other than English, the District's policy, regulation, forms, and notices concerning uniform complaint procedures shall be translated into that language.
 (Education Code 234.1, 48985)